Modernizing aircraft maintenance documentation

 The solution

-The redesign centered both BRICE and WARLOC on the highest-value problem: documenting aircraft repairs.
+The redesign focused both BRICE and WARLOC on the highest-value problem: documenting aircraft repairs.
 Findings from onsite research and usability reviews drove a new information architecture, streamlined interface, and modern technology stack that BESPIN could replicate across future mobile solutions.

 If each maintainer saved an hour of time by using the app, as many reported in the acceptance testing, this would result in over five million hours of recouped time on maintenance tasks Air Force-wide.